 The short documentary traces the fading light of Belém’s silver screens through the eyes of a young ...

-Four researchers record their perceptions as they walk along the BR-116 highway in the section that ...
+Four researchers record their perceptions as they walk through the patch of the BR-116 that goes thr...